 Examples:

-Depending on the tone of your paper, a good essay hook can always be a joke or comic statement.
+Depending on the tone of your paper, a good essay hook can always be a joke or a comic statement.
 This type is common in informal essays.
-Such hooks grab the attention of your readers and make them yearn to read more.
-And by the time they get out of the trap, they are done with reading your essay and can only wish it was longer.
+Such hooks grab your readers' attention and make them yearn to read more.
+And by the time they get out of the trap, they are done reading your essay and can only wish it was longer.

 Examples:

 Your question just before we set off was how to write a hook for an essay.
-We went further to describe what an essay hook is and why we use hooks for essays.
+We further described an essay hook and why we use hooks for essays.
 It did not stop there; we have given you some crazy hook ideas and examples.
 Hooks are also known as grabbers or attention grabbers as they attract your readers.
-There are many grabbers beyond the 13 types we have outlines.
+There are many grabbers beyond the 13 types we have outlined.
 When you have an essay, consider the kind of essay and choose the best grabbers.

-You are probably asking I want an essay with a good hook written for me Hold it right there, our essay writing help service can come through hugely.
+You are probably asking if I want an essay with a good hook written for me.
+Hold it right there; our essay writing help service can come through hugely.

 Related Read: Exciting persuasive speech topics.